 Considered by orchid aficionados to be among the most beautiful of all orchid species, Trichocentrums are epiphytes naturally distributed through Mexico and Florida down to South America.
-Colloquially named Mule-Ear orchids, these plants have quite large leaves—up to twenty-four inches long.
+Colloquially named Mule-Ear orchids, these plants have quite large leaves—up to 24 inches long.
 These leaves are stiff and upright, and they grow from the base of small, clustered pseudobulbs; they’re also unusually shaped and often spotted with purple on the surface, giving Trichocentrums their nickname.

-There are currently sixty-eight species in the genus: many species were recently moved from Oncidium into Trichocentrum, expanding the genus’ size and leading to some taxonomic confusion between botanical sources.
+There are currently 68 species in the genus: many species were recently moved from Oncidium into Trichocentrum, expanding the genus’ size and leading to some taxonomic confusion between botanical sources.
 They also bloom flowers that grow from inflorescences at the pseudobulb.
 Some of these flowers are small, about two inches across, but some Trichocentrums like T. tigrinum have leaves so large they almost cover the entire plant.
 Like the leaves, the flowers of Trichocentrum plants are often spotted purple.

-Further, some species have spurs arising from the lip of the flower: it is from these spurs that the genus derives it name, as tricho means “hair” and kentron means “spur” in Greek.
+Further, some species have spurs arising from the lip of the flower: it is from these spurs that the genus derives its name, as tricho means “hair” and kentron means “spur” in Greek.
 These epiphytes hybridize easily with other orchids and their large leaves make them a great ornamental orchid for tropical gardeners.

 - Light: Lots of bright light.
 If flowers are starting to fade or droop, however, the plant is probably getting too much sun, and it should be scaled back.

 - Water: These should be watered daily and kept in a moist environment to mimic the tropical conditions in which they thrive.

 - Temperature: Warm tropical temperatures above fifty degrees Fahrenheit.
 It is not frost tolerant.